GoogleCloudPlatform/community/tutorials/monitoring-dashboard-from-bq/index.md

 1. When you are prompted for the service name, press Enter to accept the default name `monitoring-bq`.

-    Deployment can take a few miniutes.
+    Deployment can take a few minutes.
 When the deployment is complete, the command line displays the service URL.

 1. For Cloud Run, give your service account permission to invoke your service: